sudoswap/chomp/README.md

 designed to be highly extensible

+general flow of the game is:
+- each turn, players simultaneously choose a move on their active mon.
+- moves can alter stats, do damage, or generally mutate game state in some way.
+- this continues until one player has all their mons knocked out.

+(think normal pokemon style)

+mechanical differences are:
+- extensible engine, write your own Mons or Moves
+- far greater support for state-based moves / mechanics
+- stamina-based resource system instead of PP for balancing moves

 ### Engine.sol
 Main entry point for handling Battles.
 Handles committing, revealing, and executing moves to advance battle state.